John Lesson 15 Day 2

 Bethany is a little less than two miles southeast of Jerusalem on the road to Jericho.
 (IVP New Testament Commentaries)

-Was Jesus saying that the end result of this sickness would not be death but the glory of God because he knew he would raise Lazarus up?
+Jesus was saying that the end result of this sickness would not be death but the glory of God because He knew God’s plan was to raise Lazarus from the dead.
+“There is no parallel whatever for the raising of a man who had been dead for four days and whose body had begun to putrefy.”
+(Barclay)

-God’s glory and power are revealed—Just like the healing of the man born blind, raising Lazarus reveal the glory and power of God.
+God’s glory and power are revealed—Just like the healing of the man born blind (John 9:1-12), raising Lazarus reveals the glory and power of God.

 This miracle provides additional confirmation that Jesus is the Messiah, the Son of God.